balderdashy/sails-docs/concepts/Policies/SailsAndPassport.md

 # Authentication and Permissioning with Sails + Passport

-Passport works great with Sails!
-In general, since Sails uses Connect/Express at its core, all of the Connect/Express-oriented things work pretty well.
-In fact, Sails has no problem interpreting most Express middleware to work with socket.io.
+Passport works with Sails just like it does with Express.
+Since Sails uses Connect/Express at its core, all of the Connect/Express-oriented things work pretty well.
+In addition, Sails has no problem interpreting most Express middleware to work with socket.io.

 #### Community-supported Sails extensions using passport.js
 + [sails-auth](https://www.npmjs.com/package/sails-auth): Passport-based Authentication Extension, including Basic Auth